braeden-kelly/cm25-fsstepfuawer/04-shared-routes.md

 }
 ```

-3. Oh wait, see those red squiggles?
+~~3.
+Oh wait, see those red squiggles?
 This API isn't _quite_ available yet ([so close!](https://github.com/expo/expo/pull/32847)).
 I expect you'll be able to use the `Redirect` component soon for this.
 For now you can do it like this, it's about the same.
-Maybe you lose 1 tick in performance:
+Maybe you lose 1 tick in performance:~~

+This is equivalent to using the imparative API in this way:

 ```tsx
   const router = useRouter();